Skip to main content

 1. Financial magnitude.
 What's the dollar value of the problem this opportunity solves?
 Not a guess.
 A number built from the client's own data, cross-referenced against industry benchmarks.
 When you can show per-opportunity ROI projections that trace back to the client's actual labor costs, process documentation, and competitive context, the impact score becomes defensible.

 2. Strategic alignment.
 Does this opportunity connect to something the leadership team already cares about?
-An AI opportunity that saves $200K but touches a process nobody's complaining about will score differently than one that saves $80K but solves the CEO's top priority.
+An AI opportunity with a large dollar value that touches a process nobody's complaining about will score differently than a smaller one that solves the CEO's top priority.

 3. Stakeholder urgency.
 Did multiple people across the organization flag this pain point independently?
 When three department heads describe the same bottleneck in separate interviews, the impact score reflects organizational consensus, not just analytical inference.